andrewirving/RepData_PeerAssessment1/PA1_template.md

 In total there are 2304 observations where the steps value is NA.

-We will then replace all the missing steps obserations with that of the average number of steps for that interval acros the whole period.
+We will then replace all the missing steps observations with that of the average number of steps for that interval (averaged across the whole period).